-Erica Zendell is a writer, martial artist, former-classmate, and friend.
+Erica Zendell is a writer, martial artist, and former-classmate.

-Last year, Erica quit her desk job to travel around the US, train Brazilian Jiu-Jitsu, and write a book.
-I admire her tenacity, humor, writing, and heart.
-She's also been a loyal Fire Jar supporter (and regular mailbag contributor).
+Last year, Erica quit her desk job to travel around the US, train Brazilian Jiu-Jitsu, and write her first book.
+I've long admired her tenacity, humor, and writing style.

 In Part 1 of this conversation, we discuss creativity, training, and self-belief.

 Jeremy ▸ How do you define "creative practice"?

 Erica ▸ Showing up for the Muse.
 Making space for Her.
 And being on time.

 When people ask "what are you up to these days?", what do you tell them?